mphammer/Manim-Mobjects-and-Animations/README.md

 ## Overview

-Manim is an open-srouce python library for generating videos of Mathematical Visualizations.
+Manim is an open-source python library for generating videos of Mathematical Visualizations.

 This repo contains code that showcases two of Manim's fundamental resources:
 1. MObjects - the objects that you can move around and transform